-LM FUNDING AMERICA, INC. Annual Meeting of Stockholders May 11, 2020 3:00 PM This proxy is solicited by the Board of Directors with the power to an on the reverse side undersigned is entit pereby appoints Bruce M. Rodgers and Carollinn Gould, or either of them, as proxies, each ppoint his/her substitute, and hereby authorizes them to represent and to vote, as designate te of this ballot, all of the shares of Common Stock of LM Funding America, Inc. that the titled to vote at the Annual Meeting of Stockholders to be held at 03:00 p.m., Eastern Time of 200 W Platt Street, Suite 100, Tampa, FL 33606, and any adjournment or postponement - properly executed, will be voted in the manner directed herein.
-If no such direction i will be voted in accordance with the Board of Directors' recommendations. made, this proxy v will be voted in accordance with the Board of Directors Teconinendations.
-Address chang e/comments: ted any Address Changes and/or Comments above, please mark corresponding box on the reverse side.)
+Annual Meeting of Stockholders May 11, 2020 3:00 PM This proxy is solicited by the Board of Directors

+The undersigned hereby appoints Bruce M. Rodgers and Carollinn Gould, or either of them, as proxies, each with the power to appoint his/her substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of LM Funding America, Inc. that the undersigned is entitled to vote at the Annual Meeting of Stockholders to be held at 03:00 p.m., Eastern Time on May 11, 2020 at 1200 W Platt Street, Suite 100, Tampa, FL 33606, and any adjournment or postponement

+This proxy, when properly executed, will be voted in the manner directed herein.
+If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.

+Address change/comments: (If you noted any Address Changes and/or Comments above, please mark corresponding box on the reverse side.)